Active ingredients: rosuvastatin

 Always read the label.
 If symptoms persist see your healthcare professional.

-A white to off white, film coated, round, biconvex tablet, debossed with 'M' on one side and 'RS' on other side.
+A yellow, film coated, round, biconvex tablet, debossed with 'M' on one side and 'RS' on other side.

 Do I need a prescription?